 - the scheme administrator of the UK scheme carries out due diligence checks before making the transfer, including employment or residency link to comply with the pension scams and transfer legislation (section below), in addition to checking the published HMRC ROPS list no earlier than 24 hours before a transfer is made.

-- the scheme administrator of the UK scheme carries out a lifetime allowance test on the funds being transferred and accounts for any tax due to HMRC.
+- the scheme administrator of the UK scheme carries out a lifetime allowance test on the funds being transferred.

 - the scheme administrator of the UK scheme should use the information provided by the transferring individual to work out if the transfer is liable to the overseas transfer charge.
 If a charge is due, this should be deducted from the amount being transferred and paid to HMRC.